 Copywriting is marketing or advertising writing that is designed to sell or to persuade.
 “Copy” is the words that make up that writing, and copywriters are the ones who write that copy.

-And make no mistake: Copywriting is not about being tricky, pushy, or underhanded.
+And make no mistake: It is not about being tricky, pushy, or underhanded.
 Fundamentally, copywriting is about connecting people who have a need with the best solution to that need and doing it by writing in a way that connects with that audience.

 Sometimes the “need” will be a big, important one.
 For example, parents with a diabetic child may need to find a specialty hospital for that child.
 The copy on a hospital’s diabetes center webpage helps that family understand that it’s the exact right hospital for them.

-And, of course, sometimes it’s a lot less “significant,” but still important to the person with the need.
+And, of course, sometimes it’s a lot less “significant” but still important to the person with the need.
 A person who needs a quick, healthy snack in the middle of the day but is allergic to nuts finds the answer to her needs when she sees an ad for a low-sugar, no-nut energy bar.
 She was connected to the answer to her problems via good copywriting.

 Intrigued?
 Sign up for the free video training to learn more.